SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Until the OpenLensIO model is finalised, this list provides custom coefficients for a particular lens model e.g. undistortion, anamorphic etc
+This list provides optional additonal custom coefficients that can extend the existing lens model.
+The meaning of and how these characeristics are to be applied to a virtual camera would require negotiation between a particular producer and consumer.

 #### Units